kyometori/djsmusic/README.md

 createMusicManager (Client client, Object options, String property)
 ```
 Build a music manager on `client[property]`.
 If no property supply, it'll automatically use `music`.
 The `options` will be automatically applied to the Manager options.

+This is the most important object in this package.
+For most usage you only need to import this (and some utils below) for your bot.

 ### ClientMusicManager
 #### constructor